technicolour24k/TheLACPack/README.md

 To use **TheLACPack**, follow these steps:

-1. Download the `bootstrap.lua` file from this repository.
+1. Download the `bootstrap.lua` and `tlp-settings.lua` file from this repository.
 2. Place it in your `AshitaV4/config/addons/luashitacast/` folder.

 Your folder structure should look like this: